 Irish Branch Office

-An external (foreign) limited company registered abroad may establish a branch in the State.
+A foreign limited company registered abroad may establish a branch in the State.

 Any eligible company which is incorporated outside the State and establishes a branch in the State must be registered within 30 days of the establishment of the branch in the State.